-9. SSI Advances Guaranteed by Credit Guarantee Fund Trust for 0 Small Industries (CGTSI) up to the guaranteed portion.
+9. SSI Advances Guaranteed by Credit Guarantee Fund Trust for Small Industries (CGTSI) up to the guaranteed portion.
 Note: Banks may assign zero risk weight for the guaranteed portion.
-The balance outstanding in excess of the guaranteed portion would attract a risk-weight as appropriate to the counter- party.
-Two illustrative examples are given in Annex 10.1.
-10. Insurance cover under Business Credit Shield, the product of 50 New India Assurance Company Ltd. (Subject to Conditions given in Annex 10.4) Note: The risk weight of 50% should be limited to the amount guaranteed and not the entire outstanding balance in the accounts.
+The balance outstanding in excess of the guaranteed portion would attract a risk-weight as appropriate to the counter-party.
+Two illustrative examples are given in Annex 8.
+0 10.
+Insurance cover under Business Credit Shield the product of New India Assurance Company Ltd. (Subject to Conditions given in Annex 8.4) Note: The risk weight of 50% should be limited to the amount 50 guaranteed and not the entire outstanding balance in the accounts.
 In other words, the outstandings in excess of the amount guaranteed, will carry 100% risk weight.
-11 Advances against term deposits, Life policies, NSCs, IVPs and 0 KVPs where adequate margin is available.
-12. Loans and Advances granted to staff of banks which are fully 20 covered by superannuation benefits and mortgage of flat/house.
-13. Housing loans above Rs 30 lakh sanctioned to individuals 75 against the mortgage of residential housing properties having LTV ratio equal to or less than 75% Note: If restructured 14 Housing loans upto Rs 30 lakhs sanctioned to individuals 100 50 17 against the mortgage of residential housing properties having 00 LTV ratio equal to or less than 75%.
-Note: Note.
-If restructured 75 15 Consumer credit including personal loans and credit cards 125 15A Educational Loans 100 16 Loans up to Rs.1 lakh against gold and silver ornaments 50 17.
-Takeout Finance

-(i) Unconditional takeover (in the books

-of lending institution) 20

-(a) Where full credit risk is assumed by the taking
+11 Advances against term deposits, Life policies, NSCs, IVPs and KVPs where adequate margin is available.
+0 12.
+Loans and Advances granted to staff of banks which are fully covered by superannuation benefits and mortgage of flat/house.
+20 13.
+Housing loans to individuals against the mortgage of residential housing properties above Rs.20 lakhs 75 14 Housing loans to individuals against the mortgage of residential housing properties upto Rs.20 lakhs 50 15 Consumer credit including personal loans and credit cards 125 16 Loans up to Rs.1 lakh against gold and silver ornaments 50 17.
+Takeout Finance (i) Unconditional takeover (in the books of lending institution) (a) Where full credit risk is assumed by the taking over institution (b) Where only partial credit risk is assumed by taking over institution 20 i) the amount to be taken over 20 ii) the amount not to be taken over 100 (ii) Conditional take-over (in the books of lending and Taking over institution) 100 18 Advances against shares to individuals for investment in equity shares (including IPOs/ESOPs), bonds and debentures, units of equity oriented mutual funds, etc. 125 19 Secured and unsecured advances to stock brokers 125 20 Fund based exposures commercial real estate 150 21 Funded liquidity facility for securitisation of standard asset transactions 100 22 NPA purchased from other banks 100 23 Loans & Advances NBFC-ND-SI 125 IV Other Assets 1.
+Premises, furniture and fixtures 100 2.
+Income tax deducted at source (net of provision) 0 Advance tax paid (net of provision) 0 Interest due on Government securities 0 Accrued interest on CRR balances and claims on RBI on account of 0 Government transactions (net of claims of Government/RBI on banks on account of such transactions)

-over institution

-(b) Where only partial credit risk is assumed by 20

-taking over institution 100

-i) the amount to be taken over

-ii) the amount not to be taken over

-(ii) Conditional take-over (in the books of lending and Taking 100

-over institution)

-18 Advances against shares to individuals for investment in equity 125

-shares (including IPOs/ESOPs), bonds and debentures, units of

-equity oriented mutual funds, etc.

-19 Secured and unsecured advances to stock brokers 125

-20 Fund based exposures commercial real estate

-100

-21 Funded liquidity facility for securitisation of standard asset transactions 100

-22 NPA purchased from other banks 100

-23 Loans & Advances NBFC-ND-SI (other than Asset Finance

-Companies (AFCs)) & 100

-24 All unrated claims on corporate, long term as well as short 100

-term, regardless of the amount of the claim 100

-IV Other Assets

-1. Premises, furniture and fixtures 100

-2. Income tax deducted at source (net of provision) 0

-Advance tax paid (net of provision) 0

-Interest due on Government securities 0

-Accrued interest on CRR balances and claims on RBI on 0

-account of Government transactions (net of claims of

-Government/RBI on banks on account of such transactions)

-All other assets # 100